SimpliSolve/ai-innovation-talent-hunt-dataset/README.md

 - `'N/A'` or None (blank) is used where values are missing.
 - Some fields (like `meta_score` or `box_office`) may be sparsely populated.
+- Reviews for movies in `user_reviews/` can be thousands in total but only reviews which could be fetched from the movie page were included.
+We have observed it tends to cut off at 50 or 25.
 - Photo files need to downloaded from links in `all_photo_link` in csvs from `daily_csvs/` and `top_250/`

 # License / Use Disclaimer